This Spring, Let Anchor Pest Services Help You Keep Your Home Pest-Free!

 Whether you’re planning a springtime picnic, spending time with your kids in the backyard, or doing a bit of spring cleaning around your yard, it’s important to check yourself for ticks as soon as you go inside.

 It’s also important to invest in seasonal tick control before they reach peak activity in summer.
-At Anchor Pest Services, we offer a quarterly pest control plan in which we protect your home against ticks, rodens, spiders, mosquitos, and more!
+At Anchor Pest Services, we offer a custom pest control plan in which we protect your home specifically against ticks!

 How to Keep Pests Out During Spring